-- Gestalt Methods — This technique used in art therapy involves the therapist helping the individual to recognize their current feelings and problems.
-The person may be instructed to create a piece of artwork, and it is later analyzed to seek out deeper meanings and inner thought processes.
+- Gestalt Methods — With this technique, the therapist helps the individual to recognize their current feelings and problems.
+The person will create a piece of artwork.
+The piece is analyzed to find deeper meanings and inner thought processes.

-- Active Imagination — This method requires the individual to use their artwork as a starting point, let their mind wander, and see where their art goes.
-The artwork that results can reveal a deeper message about the person’s true feelings.
-The active imagination technique used in art therapy can help to uncover underlying problems.
+- Active Imagination — Individuals use their artwork as a starting point.
+They let their minds wander and see where their art goes.
+The artwork can reveal a deeper message about the person’s true feelings.
+The active imagination technique can help to uncover underlying problems.

-The many skills that are learned in art therapy can help those who are suffering from addiction to drugs or alcohol.
+All in all, the many skills learned in art therapy can help addicted individuals.
 Different art therapy ideas are effective forms of therapy to help people come out of their addiction because they provide them with the tools they need to recognize their feelings.
-Art therapy allows individuals to express their emotions in a way that they typically couldn’t with everyday conversation so that it can be beneficial in the addiction treatment process.
+Art therapy allows individuals to express their emotions in a way that they typically couldn’t with an everyday conversation so that it can be beneficial in the addiction treatment process.

 Not only can art therapy help drug or alcohol addicts, but it can also assist them in preventing relapse in the future.
 According to the National Institute on Drug Abuse (NIDA), 40% to 60% of people who were once addicted to substances will relapse in the future.
 Art therapy equips individuals with the skills they need so that they can manage their drug cravings, triggers, or distractions in the future.
 It is beneficial in helping addicts overcome addiction as well as prevent addiction from occurring again once their treatment has ended.